ovh/docs/pages/web/web-paas/configuration-services/guide.en-sg.md

 ## Objective

-$partner_full allows you to completely define and configure the topology and services you want to use on your project.
+Web PaaS allows you to completely define and configure the topology and services you want to use on your project.

-Unlike other PaaS services, $partner_full is **batteries included** which means that you don't need to subscribe to an external service to get a cache or a search engine.
+Unlike other PaaS services, Web PaaS is **batteries included** which means that you don't need to subscribe to an external service to get a cache or a search engine.
 And that those services are managed.
 When you back up your project, all of the services are backed-up. **Services** are configured through the `.platform/services.yaml` file you will need to commit to your Git repository.
 This section describes specifics you might want to know about for each service."

 If you do not need additional services, you can leave the `.platform/services.yaml` file empty.
 This is the recommended approach for a static website.